 I decided I would take the same route home as I always do.
 I like to get the hills out of the way first, instead of biking down Barrington and having to bike all the way up Devonshire.
 The hill felt like nothing.
 The little electric motor was whirring loudly, reaching a top speed of 12 km/h, but it saved me from burning quads, at least for today.
-That was one positive for the bike.
+One point for the Bird bike.
 I got up onto Gottingen, then down the backstreets of Maynard street.